 [List of Ingredients Below]

 Sometimes I just love to cook!
-I find it relaxes me and helps me connect to the moment, especially if I am eating and cooking local fresh food from the farmer's market!
+I find it relaxes me and helps me connect to the moment, especially if I am eating and cooking local fresh food from my cooking garden and the farmer's market!
+Sometimes food from the pantry will be perfect too.
 This was not a meal made with Thanksgiving in mind, but after eating it, we decided it was a meal for which to give thanks.

 We honor all those hard working people from around the world who made these foods available to us.
 And our Mother Earth for her Bounty, may we receive the Grace and Intelligence to live in Harmony with one another and our only home, Planet Earth.